 VALUE DESCRIPTION AdhesiveNote Binding with removable adhesive on the back side of a product.
 Typically used for small brightly colored paper designed to be stuck prominently to an object or surface and easily removed when necessary.
-ChannelBinding This type of binding can be handled with the LooseBinding process.
-CoilBinding This type of binding can be handled with the LooseBinding process.
+ChannelBinding Metal clamps are used to bind sheets.
+This type of binding is handled by the LooseBinding process.
+CoilBinding Metal wire, plastic coated wire or pure plastic wire is used to fasten pre-punched sheets of paper, cardboard or other materials.
+This type of binding is handled by the LooseBinding process.
+CombBinding Plastic insert wraps through pre-punched holes in the substrate.
+This type of binding is handled by the LooseBinding process.
 CornerStitch Stitch in the corner that is at the clockwise end binding edge.
 For example, to stitch in the top left corner, set @BindingSide = "Left".
 This type of binding can be handled with the Stitching process.
 EdgeGluing Gluing gathered sheets at one edge of the pile.
 This type of binding can be handled with the Gluing process.
 Products of this type are also referred to as padded.
 HardCover This type of binding defines a hard-cover bound book.
 LooseBinding Generic loose binding - one of "CoilBinding", "PlasticComb", "Ring", "StripBind" and "WireComb".
 None This type of binding defines a stack of pages with no additional binding.
-PlasticComb This type of binding can be handled with the LooseBinding process.
-Ring This type of binding can be handled with the LooseBinding process.
+RingBinding Pre-punched sheets are placed in a ring binder.
+This type of binding is handled by the LooseBinding process.
 SaddleStitch This type of binding can be handled with the Stitching process.
 SideStitch This type of binding can be handled with the Stitching process.
 SoftCover This type of binding defines a soft cover bound book.
 It includes perfect binding.
-StripBind This type of binding can be handled with the LooseBinding process.
+StripBinding Hard plastic strips are held together by plastic pins, which in turn are bound to the strips with heat.
+This type of binding is handled by the LooseBinding process.
 Tape This type of binding is an inexpensive version of the "SoftCover".
 WireComb This type of binding can be handled with the LooseBinding process.